schemathesis/schemathesis/docs/faq.rst

 You need to add ``additionalProperties: false`` to the relevant object definition.
 But there is a caveat with emulating inheritance with Open API via ``allOf``.

-In this case, it is better to use YAML anchors to share schema parts, otherwise it will prevent valid data to pass the validation.
+In this case, it is better to use YAML anchors to share schema parts; otherwise it will prevent valid data from passing the validation.